 Both routine and ritual can be critical success factors when implementing health and wellness practices.
 Consider a gym membership or signing up for a fitness class.
 Another truly helpful strategy is enlisting an accountability partner to help systemize your self-care.
 When you cast your support net more widely, accountability, commitment, and motivation are easier.
 When you’re externally motivated, you show up regularly for appointments.

 4. React, respond, and reprioritize.

 When you react, respond, and reprioritize tasks you demonstrate flexibility.
 You can also restructure workflow as details and events change.
 Flexibility and adaptability are learned skills that allow you to make decisions quickly.
 It’s important to remember that things change.
 So one critical time management strategy is data.
 Put simply, the information available to you at any time is a critical factor that frees you to decide.
 And when you’re in the driver’s seat, you can free yourself from time-wasters like perfectionism, indecision, and second-guessing yourself.

 One person’s sanity strategies may not be the same as another’s.
 Looking deeper into the sanity dimensions of your space, your systems, self-care, and the level of support you receive daily will help uncover areas that would be better systemized.

-Distinguishing time management strategies helps create awareness and avoid burnout.
+Distinguishing and selecting appropriate time management strategies helps you create awareness and avoid burnout.
 And when you consciously commit truly devising your life balance from the inside, you’ll have more success.
 From finding methods and techniques to achieve success regularly, to making time for quiet.
 When you regularly practice and aspire toward balance, you’ll create time management strategies to balance your work and family life.

 When you’re willing to explore (and share) methods that work for you and be willing to retire methods that are not working and reach out to others for better practices.